Italian irredentism in Istria: Italian irredentism

-After Napoleon the idea of "unification" of all the Italian people in a "united Italy" started to be developed by intellectuals like the Istrian Carlo Combi.
-As a consequence, the Italian irredentism promoted the unification of those areas not included in the creation of the Kingdom of Italy after 1861: Istria was one of those.
+After Napoleon's conquest and the rise of ethnic nationalism, the idea of "unification" of all the Italian people in a "united Italy" started to be developed by intellectuals in the region like Carlo Combi, a native to Istria.
+As a consequence, Italian irredentism promoted the unification of those areas not included in the creation of the Kingdom of Italy after 1861: Istria was one of those.

 The irredentist ideas of the Italian nationalists became stronger after the unification of Italy (1861).
 The main representatives of these ideas in historical writings are Pacifico Valussi and the Istrians Carlo Combi, Tommaso Luciani and Sigismondo Bonfiglio.
 Opinion about the Slavs had entirely changed: they were seen as peasant folk unable to build a nation of their own and therefore condemned to be assimilated within an Italian identity.
 And they already envisaged the frontiers of Italy extending to the Oriental Alps and to Arsa, some even to Fiume/Rijeka.